Pylons/waitress/README.txt

 WSGI Support
 ============

-`zope.server`'s HTTP server comes with WSGI_ support.
+`waitress`'s HTTP server comes with WSGI_ support.
-``zope.server.http.wsgihttpserver.WSGIHTTPServer`` can act as a WSGI gateway.
+``waitress.http.wsgihttpserver.WSGIHTTPServer`` can act as a WSGI gateway.
-There's also an entry point for PasteDeploy_ that lets you use zope.server's WSGI gateway from a configuration file, e.g.::
+There's also an entry point for PasteDeploy_ that lets you use waitress's WSGI gateway from a configuration file, e.g.::

   [server:main]
-  use = egg:zope.server
+  use = egg:waitress
   host = 127.0.0.1
   port = 8080